Relintai/pandemonium_engine_docs/tutorials/physics/ragdoll_system.rst

 Creating physical bones
 ~~~~~~~~~~~~~~~~~~~~~~~

-Like many other features in the engine, there is a node to set up a ragdoll: the :ref:`PhysicalBone <class_PhysicalBone>` node.
+Like many other features in the engine, there is a node to set up a ragdoll: the `PhysicalBone <class_PhysicalBone>` node.
 To simplify the setup, you can generate ``PhysicalBone`` nodes with the "Create physical skeleton" feature in the skeleton node.

 Open the platformer demo in Godot, and then the Robi scene.
 Select the ``Skeleton`` node.
 A skeleton button appears on the top bar menu: